 The report of Squar, Milner, Reehl & Williamson, LLP on our financial statements as of and for the years ended March 31, 2005, 2004 and 2003 did not contain an adverse opinion, or a disclaimer of opinion.

 TRANSFER AGENT

-The transfer agent for our common shares is Computershare Trust Company, Inc., 350 Indiana Street, Suite 800, Golden, Colorado 80401.
+Company, Inc., 350 Indiana Street, Suite 800, Golden, Colorado 80401.
 We act as our own transfer agent with regard to our outstanding common share purchase options and warrants.

 LEGAL MATTERS